UConn Health Stroke Team Receives Top Honor

 Dr. Gracia Mui with patient

-Dr. Gracia Mui examines a model patient in the UConn Health Stroke Center on April 20, 2017.
+Dr. Gracia Mui examines a patient in the UConn Health Stroke Center on April 20, 2017.
 (Janine Gelineau/UConn Health photo)

 The American Heart Association and the American Stroke Association have recognized UConn Health and the UConn John Dempsey Hospital with the highest level award any hospital can receive for the success achieved in using the Get with the Guidelines – Stroke and Target Stroke programs – the 2019 GWTG Stroke Gold Plus and Target Stroke Elite Plus Award.